RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/Biology/Taxa/List of Family Taxa.md

 title: List of Taxa
 enableToc: true
 tags:
-  - type:index
+  - type/index
-  - topic:biology/animal
+  - topic/biology/animal
-  - topic:biology/plant
+  - topic/biology/plant
 ---

 This page serves as a list of taxa classified as "families".
 Families are any taxon within [[Encyclopedia Mysenvaria/Science/Models/Evolutionary Classification|Evolutionary Classification]] which have species as their immediate successor.